 Today, however, there are some news.
 A study conducted by Erik Lentz published Classical and Quantum Gravity offers new food for thought.

-To be precise, scientists from Lentz's team have found a solution to the negative energy problem we just talked about.
+To be precise, scientists on Lentz's team have found a solution to the negative energy problem we just talked about.
 How did they do it?
-They built a new class of hyper-fast "solitons" using sources with positive energies, capable of ensuring the journey at very high speeds (even at the speed of light).
+They built a new class of hyperfast "solitons" using sources with positive energies, capable of ensuring travel at very high speeds (even the speed of light).

-With the right energy and the right control, one could go beyond space-time, approaching an experience never yet experienced.
+With the right energy and the right control, one could go beyond space-time, approaching an experience never experienced before.

 How much energy would it take?